FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Abstract

 \section{Abstract}

 The detection of a fast radio burst (FRB), FRB 200428, coincident with an X-ray burst (XRB) from the Galactic magnetar soft gamma repeater (SGR) SGR J1935+2154 suggests that magnetars can produce FRBs.
-Many XRBs have been detected from the source but none were associated with bursty radio emission.
+Many XRBs have been detected from the source, but very few were found to be associated with bursty radio emission.
 Meanwhile, a number of weaker radio bursts have been detected from the source, which could in principle be slow radio bursts (SRBs): FRBs detected at viewing angles outside the FRB jet cone.
 In this paper, we use these X-ray and radio observations to constrain the geometric and relativistic beaming factors of FRBs under two hypotheses.
-First, we assume that all FRBs/SRBs should be associated with XRBs like FRB 200428.
-For beaming to produce the observed scarcity of FRB/SRB-associated XRBs, the FRB must be geometrically narrow, $\theta_j \leq 0.1$ rad.
-We additionally derive a lower limit of $\theta_j\Gamma > 3$.
-If the XRB associated with FRB 200428 was unique from the majority, the geometric constraint is loosened to its maximum value, $\pi/2$ rad.
-Second, we assume a less stringent constraint for FRBs/SRBs by not requiring that they are associated with XRBs.
-We use the FRB--SRB closure relations to identify a total of 4 SRBs and then derive FRB beaming factors, $\theta_j\Gamma\lesssim3$.
+First, we assume that all SRBs should be associated with XRBs like FRB 200428.
+We use the FRB--SRB closure relations to identify two SRBs and derive that FRB beaming must be geometrically narrow, $\theta_j \lesssim 10^{-2}$ rad, and follow $\theta_j\Gamma \sim 2$.
+Second, we assume a less stringent constraint for SRBs by not requiring that they are associated with XRBs.
+We identify a total of seven SRBs, five of which have Gaussian-like spectra, and derive that FRB beaming factors again follow $\theta_j\Gamma \sim 2$.